 As Ash is taken to the hospital, his pain and distrust manifest as anger when a sympathetic cop tries to console him.
 Horrible wounds have just been re-opened, and Ash refuses to be touched.

 Ash & Eiji: skies and freedom

-The opening isn’t the only thing that places Eiji as someone who will be by Ash’s side–or someone whose company Ash will desire.
-This is conveyed multiple times throughout the episode.
+The opening isn’t the only thing that places Eiji as someone who will be by Ash’s side–or someone whose company Ash will desire–it’s conveyed multiple times throughout the episode.
 We also see how Eiji is starting to genuinely care for Ash: he cries for him, and in a previous scene, we see white daffodils appear when he tells Ibe how bad he feels for being safe in a hospital while Skip and Ash are still in danger.
 Skip has been by Eiji’s side since the bar scene, so it’s more than reasonable for Eiji to be attached to him.
 His interactions with Ash, however, have been pretty limited thus far.
 Still, their scenes are conveyed in such a way that they highlight the strong impression the boys are already causing on each other.

 White daffodils symbolize new beginnings.
 That meaning makes it a new year flower in some cultures, and it can also be seen on bouquets at weddings.
 The scene marks the beginning of Eiji’s affection and involvement in Ash’s word; Eiji caring for Ash and his people, in other words.

 In last week’s episode, Eiji was introduced with a hand “trying to catch” a flying plane, with clouds surrounding his body.
 While this could be seen as Eiji not belonging in the physical, dangerous New York, this episode frames Eiji as belonging in the sky.